nautechsystems/nautilus_trader/docs/integrations/binance.md

 ### BinanceFuturesMarkPriceUpdate

-You can subscribe to `BinanceFuturesMarkPriceUpdate` (included funding rating info) data streams by subscribing in the following way from your actor or strategy:
+You can subscribe to `BinanceFuturesMarkPriceUpdate` (including funding rating info) data streams by subscribing in the following way from your actor or strategy:

 ```python